keu/docs/astro/create-deployment.md

 ## Create a Deployment

-If you prefer, you can run the `astrocloud deployment create` command in the Astro CLI to create a Deployment.
-See [CLI Command Reference](cli-reference/astrocloud-deployment-create.md).
+If you prefer, you can run the `astro deployment create` command in the Astro CLI to create a Deployment.
+See [CLI Command Reference](cli/astro-deployment-create.md).

 1. Log in to the [Cloud UI](https://cloud.astronomer.io) and select a Workspace.
 2. Click the **Deployment** button.